mantidproject/mantid/docs/source/algorithms/HB3AIntegrateDetectorPeaks-v1.rst

 <algm-HB3AAdjustSampleNorm>` with `OutputType=Detector` which can be
 seen below in the example usage.

-This will reduced the input workspace using the region of interest provided to create a 1-dimension workspace with an axis that is the detector scan, either omega or chi in degrees.
-This reduced workspace is then fitted using :ref:`Fit <algm-Fit>` with a :ref:`flat background <func-FlatBackground>` and a :ref:`Gaussian
+This will reduce the input workspace using the region of interest provided to create a 1-dimension workspace with an axis that is the detector scan, either omega or chi in degrees.

+There are three different methods for integrating the input workspace: simple counts summation, simple counts summation with fitted background, and a fitted model, which are described in detail at :ref:`HFIR Single Crystal Reduction`.

+When using `Method=Counts`, the background is estimated by averaging data from the first and last scans.
+The number of scans to include in the background estimation can be specified with `NumBackgroundPts`.

+For `Method=CountsWithFitting`, the input is fit to a :ref:`Gaussian
+<func-Gaussian>` with a :ref:`flat background <func-FlatBackground>`,
+just like `Method=Fitting`.
+However, the peak intensity is instead approximated by summing the detector counts over a specific set of measurements that are defined by the motor positions in the range of :math:`\pm \frac{N}{2} \text{FWHM}`, where `N` is controlled with the `NumIntegrationPts` option.
+The background is removed over the same range using the fitted flat background.

-<func-Gaussian>`, then the area of the Gaussian is used as the peak
+For `Method=Fitted`, the reduced workspace is fitted using :ref:`Fit <algm-Fit>` with a :ref:`flat background <func-FlatBackground>` and a :ref:`Gaussian <func-Gaussian>`, then the area of the Gaussian is used as the peak intensity and added to the output workspace.

-intensity and added to the output workspace.
-An optionally fitting range of the scan axis can be provided with `StartX` and `EndX` in degrees.
+An optional fitting range of the scan axis can be provided with `StartX` and `EndX` in degrees, which is applicable for the `CountsWithFitting` and `Fitted` methods.

 The `OptimizeQVector` option will convert the input data into Q and use :ref:`CentroidPeaksdMD <algm-CentroidPeaksMD>` to find the